SharanuND/Python-Practice/README.md

 # Python-Practice

-My practice on python will be there for my personal record in this repo
+In this repo you will find all the python programs done by me for the sake of practice will be present.
+I wont delete it.